gwen-interpreter/gwen/README.md

   - A web engine for automating web application testing in a way that requires no development on behalf of the user.

-If the above engine meets your current needs, then you can download and start using it straight away.
-If on the other hand you would like to develop a new type of automation engine or are interested in a more technical overview, then please read on..
+If a front end web automation tool is what you need, then you can download and and start using _gwen-web_ straight away.
+If on the other hand you would like to use gherkin to drive a different type of automation activity then you can develop your own engine and mix it in (and share it if you like).

 Automation by Interpretation
 ----------------------------